ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 Some of the signicant benefits from containers to developers and teams:

-- **Portability**
+- **Portability**: once a container is built, it can be ported to any such environment were containers are executed independently of machines, OSs, etc.
-- **Agility**
+- **Agility**: containers makes up for a much more flexible pattern to be developed, built and managed, when compared to other architectues available, for example, the VMs pattern.
-- **Speed**: the containers are lightwaight and share directly from the machine's OS.
+- **Speed**: the containers are lightweight and share directly from the machine's OS.
 For exemple, there is no operational system boot for containers.
-- **Fault Isolation**:  each containerized application is isolated and operates independently of others, meaning that any fauilure point does not affect the other points of the containers operation.
-And even during patches or correction, the processes with the other container are kept without any downtime.
+- **Fault Isolation**:  each containerized application is isolated and operates independently from others application/processes, meaning that any failure point does not affect the other points of operation inside the whole machine and OS operation.
+And even during patches or correction, the processes of any the other containers are kept without any downtime.
 - **Efficiency**: again, because the container is lightweight, there can be more containers operating in a machine any given time.
-- **Ease of Management**: there are also tools for container orchestration that helps or even automates with many tasks related with containers: installation, scaling, management of workloads and services, etc.
+- **Ease of Management**: there are also tools for container orchestration that helps or even automates many of the tasks related with containers: installation, scaling, management of workloads and services, etc.
-- **Security**: not only each container is isolated from the other containers, but also it is possible to tune each individual containers configuration to restrict communications from any unnecessary resources.
+- **Security**: not only each container is isolated from the others containers, but it is also possible to tune each individual container configuration to restrict communications with any other unnecessary resource.